My name is Sue and I am the founder of Ray of Light Wales.

 Cancer touches the lives of so many.

-It is important that those supporting, whether family friends or carers have someone to talk too.
+It is important that those supporting, whether they are family, friends or carers also have someone to talk too.

 Our support group would not exist without our wonderful volunteers, both past and present.